 - A detailed projected budget, including the expected number of participants, travel/food/lodging costs, and registration fees must be submitted with the application.
 Please note that SMBE funds cannot be used for indirect costs or overhead costs.

 - At least one of the organizers must be a member of SMBE.
 Current SMBE Council members, or members who have rotated-off Council in the last calendar year, are not eligible to serve as meeting organizers or co-organizers.

-- Proposals should outline strategies for hybrid/virtual meetings as response to the dynamic COVID situation.
+- Proposals should strive to be inclusive and outline strategies for hybrid/virtual meetings, also in response to the dynamic COVID situation.
 Talks presented at regional, satellite and interdisciplinary meetings are expected to be made available to the SMBE community as recordings.

-- Proposals will be received and reviewed by three SMBE Council Members that will make a recommendation to SMBE Council, whose decision is final.
+- Proposals will be received and reviewed by two SMBE Council Members that will make a recommendation to SMBE Council, whose decision is final.
 The SMBE Council may decide not to support any meetings in any particular year.
 The selection committee may contact the proposers for clarifications during the reviewing process and a timely response will be required.
-A proposal that was unsuccessful can be invited by the committee for revision and reapplication.
+A proposal that was unsuccessful can be re-submitted upon consultation with the selection committee (contacts provided below).

 - Satellite meetings, workshops and regional meetings must be standalone events, should not form a symposium or other part of a larger meeting and should not immediately follow or precede any other meeting at a given location.

 - Organizers will be required to submit a copy of the final workshop/symposium/meeting program and a short (~2 page) summary of the workshop/symposium/meeting organization and financial aspects to SMBE Council within 3 months of the event.
 The summary for Satellite, Interdisciplinary and Regional Meetings should be sent to Josefa González (email@example.com) and Katerina Guschanski (firstname.lastname@example.org).